dbbs-lab/bsb-core/docs/getting-started/getting-started_reconstruction.rst

 Python project settings are contained in the ``pyproject.toml`` file.
 A lot of Python options can be configured with your ``toml`` file such as the python libraries necessary to deploy it.
-If you want to learn more this configuration tool, check out `this tutorial <https://realpython.com/python-toml/>`_ .
+If you want to learn more about this configuration tool, check out `this tutorial <https://realpython.com/python-toml/>`_  and the :doc:`bsb related options </dev/projects>`.

 The configuration contains already a :guilabel:`partition` ``base_layer``, a :guilabel:`cell_type`
 ``base_type`` and a :guilabel:`placement` strategy ``example_placement``.